somebodyawesome-dev/awesome-ascii/README.md

 # Example

-This is a basic example on how to convert a sobel image to Ascii
+This is a basic example on how to convert a  image to Ascii art using sobel

 ```
 go run main.go sobel -i images/girl.jpg -a extended -w 120 -t 130